18F/18f.gsa.gov/_posts/2015-09-25-web-design-standards.md

 ## The process

-What began as a pitch to the General Services Administration’s (GSA) Digital Services Seed Fund Initiative turned into four months of rapid development and iteration by a collaborative team at 18F and the U.S.
+What began as an idea turned into four months of rapid development and iteration by a collaborative team at 18F and the U.S.
 Digital Service, under the guidance of an advisory board of talented, experienced government workers in the CFPB, the Food and Drug